 Pub.
-54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, has more information about the bona fide residence test, the physical presence test, and the foreign earned income exclusion.
+54. Tax Guide for U.S. Citizens and Resident Aliens Abroad, has more information about the bona fide residence test, the physical presence test, and the foreign earned income exclusion.
 You can get this publication from most U.S. embassies and consulates or by writing to: Eastern Area Distribution Center, P.O.
 Box 25866, Richmond, VA 23286-8107.
+You can also download forms and publications from the IRS Web Site at www.irs.gov.